So, you want to learn how to start a content writing business?

 - Require fluency in the language you work.
 In most cases, that’s English.
 It’s up to you whether you want to hire U.S.-based writers only, or if you’re willing to look globally.
 Just be aware that will have tax implications and potentially complicate quality.

 - Headhunt, don’t post jobs.
 Content writing is one of the easiest careers online to get into, which means everyone is doing it.
 Posting jobs is a great way to get flooded with randos.
 Instead, identify talented writers with expertise in your company’s niche, then approach them.

 - Don’t ask for lengthy, unique “samples.”
 Instead, ask for a portfolio.
-If they don’t have one, consider requesting a unique paragraph or two.
+If they don’t have one, consider giving them a writing test and requesting a unique paragraph or two.
 Asking for an entire article as part of the interview process (especially if you have no plans on paying for it) is something scammers do – and good writers know that.

 - Be upfront with what they can expect.
 Don’t promise $2,000/month in work if they’re not going to consistently make that.

 - Pay by the word.
-Industry standard for content writing is to pay your writers by the word.
+The industry standard for content writing is to pay your writers by the word.
 You may charge your clients a lump sum for the entire project, but your writers are expecting a per-word agreement.

 - Set up an NDA and a contract ahead of time.
 Protect your processes and internal documentation by having everyone you hire sign a non-disclosure agreement.

 Support staff may or may not be necessary depending on where you are in scaling your operations.
 They can help a business run more smoothly, especially if you’ve got multiple processes that require the human touch.
 Bring on support staff as you need.
 They may include:

 - Specialists, such as content strategists or SEO experts